-Step 3: Lift the metal load plate on the CPU socket.
+Step 2: Lift the metal load plate from the CPU socket.
+(DO NOT touch socket contacts.)

 Hold the CPU with your thumb and index fingers.
 Align the CPU pin one marking (triangle) with the pin one corner of the CPU socket (or you may align the CPU notches with the socket alignment keys) and gently insert the CPU into position.